TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/45 - Romans/Romans 2/Romans 2.17.md

 ---

-But if thou bearest the name of a Jew, and restest upon the law, and gloriest in God,
+Indeed you bear the name of a Jew, and rest on the law, and glory in God,